ajmarkow/9-4-friday-project/README.md

 Test: subtracting life expectancy left from life expectancy defined returns correct remainder.

-Code:
+Code: getRemain()

-Expect:
+Expect: to Subtract life expectancy from planetary ages.
+So if a female is 72, and array has been populated this should return 0 for all remaining life expectancy values in array. testuser.getRemain().toEqual(['0','0','0','0'])

-Code needs to be written, test already has been.
+Test Passed

 ---